 Emerald Ash Borer

 Emerald ash borer (EAB), Agrilus planipennis Fairmaire, is an exotic beetle from Asia that was discovered (in North America) near Detroit, Michigan in the summer of 2002.
 The adult beetles nibble on ash foliage, causing little damage.
 However, the larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients, eventually killing the tree.
-The emerald ash borer probably arrived in the United States on solid wood packing material carried in cargo ships or airplanes arriving from Asia, and has most likely spread by hitchhiking on firewood transported among homes and recreation areas in at least 34 states.
-In addition to Missouri, the emerald ash borer has been found in Alabama, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin as well as the provinces of Manitoba, Ontario and Quebec in Canada.
+The emerald ash borer probably arrived in the United States on solid wood packing material carried in cargo ships or airplanes arriving from Asia, and has most likely spread by hitchhiking on firewood transported among homes and recreation areas in at least 36 states.
+In addition to Missouri, the emerald ash borer has been found in Alabama, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin as well as the provinces of Manitoba, Ontario, Quebec, New Brunswick, and Nova Scotia in Canada.
 It was discovered in southeast Missouri in July 2008 in Wayne County and, in September 2013, Missouri’s quarantine expanded to include all 114 counties and the City of St. Louis.

 - Caused regulatory agencies to enforce quarantines and fines to prevent potentially infested ash trees, logs or firewood from moving out of areas where EAB occurs.

 - Cost municipalities, property owners, nursery operators and forest products industries millions of dollars.

-For information on emerald ash borer in Missouri, or for quarantine questions contact Collin Wamsley, State Entomologist, Missouri Department of Agriculture at (573) 751-5505.
+For information on emerald ash borer in Missouri, or for quarantine questions contact Rosalee Knipp, State Entomologist, Missouri Department of Agriculture at (573) 751-5505.

 To learn more about the efforts of the Cooperative Missouri Emerald Ash Borer Program, visit our website at www.eab.missouri.edu.